annu0987/Build-your-own-chatgpt-from-scratch-SOC/README.md

 # Build Your Own ChatGPT From Scratch

-Season of Code 2026 — IIT Bombay
+Season of Code 2026
 Mid-Term Submission | Mentee: Annu Kumari| Roll No: 25B0728 | Mentor:Nihar

 ---

 ## What is this project?

-This project is part of the SoC program where we're trying to build a GPT-style language model completely from scratch — no using Hugging Face or pre-built transformer libraries.
+This project is part of the SoC program where we're trying to build a GPT-style language model completely from scratch - no using Hugging Face or pre-built transformer libraries.
 The goal is to understand what's actually happening inside ChatGPT, not just use it.

 We're following the resources given by the mentors and also using Andrej Karpathy's "Let's build GPT" video as the main reference for the final implementation.